The ECB publishes aggregated supervisory banking statistics on the following aspects of banks designated as significant institutions (SIs):

 As of the end of 2015, COREP and FINREP data are available for all SIs at the highest level of consolidation within the SSM.
 This includes those that prepare their consolidated accounts under national accounting standards (nGAAP) as well as SIs that report only at the individual level.
 As a result, the sample of banks used for each reference period currently covers all significant institutions within the SSM– it is also relatively stable.
 Nevertheless, changes in the sample can occur over time after amendments to the list of SIs, which are made after ECB assessments, as well as after mergers and acquisitions.

-Tables showing information on the liquidity coverage ratio are derived by aggregating data from standalone entities and for the banking groups where the ultimate EU parent is within the SSM.
+Up to the end of the reference period Q4 2019, the tables showing information on the liquidity coverage ratio were derived by aggregating data from stand-alone entities and from banking groups where the ultimate EU parent is within the SSM.
+As of the reference period Q1 2020, the liquidity sample matches the full sample.

 The tables present different aggregates that offer insights into developments over time, country breakdowns and different classifications.